February 15, 2024

 Assessing your TCO is a starting point for deciding to go electric and developing a sound fleet electrification plan and in this article we’ll explore what fleet managers need to know about the total cost of owning and maintaining an electric vehicle fleet.

-Total Cost of Ownership Fundamentals: Beyond the Purchase Price
+Total Cost of Ownership for EV Fleets

 The total cost of ownership includes the initial purchase price of an asset, as well as any ongoing costs associated with maintaining or operating the asset.